 Monday: Disembarkation – Luxor East Bank

 Breakfast aboard followed by cruise disembarkation.
 Today, you will discover Luxor’s East Bank.
 You will start with Karnak Temple.
 The scale of Karnak surpasses every other pharaonic temple.
 For 13 centuries, successive pharaohs added their share to make this the most magnificent temple complex in the country and the entire ancient world.
 Next, you will visit Luxor Temple.
 Karnak and Luxor Temples were connected by the 3km-long avenue of Sphinxes and during the annual Opet (fertility festival), Amun’s statue was escorted from Karnak by a grand procession of barques (holy barges) to be reunited with his wife Mut at Luxor.
 Back to the boat.
 Lunch aboard.
-Transfer to Luxor Airport.
 Meals (B/L)

 * This itinerary may be changed without prior notice due to navigational restrictions.